Ben Carnevale: Career

 Carnevale was the head basketball coach at the University of North Carolina at Chapel Hill from 1944 to 1946.
 While coaching at UNC, he led the team to their first appearance in the title game.
 The Tar Heels lost the game to Oklahoma A&M (now Oklahoma State), who won their second national crown under legendary coach Henry Iba.

-Carnevale then moved to Navy between 1946 and 1966, compiling a 257–160 record despite the Naval Academy height restrictions, at that time 6 ft 5 in.
+Carnevale then moved to Navy between 1946 and 1966, compiling a 257–160 record despite being unable to recruit players taller than 6 ft 5 in; the Naval Academy has long operated with a height restriction for incoming midshipmen and did not grant waivers for taller prospective players in this era.
 Carnevale was inducted into the Naismith Memorial Basketball Hall of Fame in 1970.

 Personal life

 Carnevale and his wife, Agnes Curran Carnevale, were married for 65 years and had four sons and a daughter.
 At the time of his death, they were living in Williamsburg, Virginia.
 Their son, Mark, was a professional golfer, who won five times on the PGA Tour and Nationwide Tour.